Savannah Program FAQ

 Are classes face-to-face, hybrid, or online?

-All the required courses are classroom based.
-While most of the available electives are face-to-face as well, you are permitted to take online courses for your two electives.
-It is important to note, however, that you will be completing work online in every course.
-Technically, the courses are taught in a hybrid format.
+In each Fall and Spring semester, students will complete two classes per semester that are classroom-based.
+These courses are taught in a hybrid format.
 The University System of Georgia requires 100% face-to-face classes contain a minimum of 2,250 minutes of in-class instruction.
 Because we have set aside three weeks of the semester (fall and spring) for professional development, only 88% of instruction can be delivered in-class.
 Therefore, 12% of each course’s content is delivered online.

 Who should I contact if I have questions?

 Honestly, it depends.
 Any questions related to your course should first be addressed to your professor.
 If you are unable to resolve the issue at that level, please contact the MBA Director.
 Any questions related to the application process should be directed to the MBA Recruiter.
-Questions related to registration, drop-add, withdrawing from a class, or the activities and events included in our extracurricular activity program, Parker-PEP, should be directed to the Director’s administrative assistant.
+Questions related to the activities and events included in our extracurricular activity program, Parker-PEP, Orientation, or academic standing should be directed to the MBA Program Coordinator.
+Questions related to registration, drop-add or withdrawing from a class should be directed to the Director’s administrative assistant.
 You can reach all these individuals via email (firstname.lastname@example.org) or telephone (912-478-5767).

 What if I’m in a hurry to graduate?
 Can I take additional classes each semester?

 Our program is a lock-step program.
-That means the courses are only scheduled once during your five-semester program.
+That means the courses are only scheduled once during your four-semester program.
 The program is also designed with working professionals in mind.
-You are already devoting up to three nights in some weeks in four of the five semesters.
+You are already devoting up to two nights per week in three of the four semesters..

 What is Parker-PEP and how does it work?

-The Parker Professional MBA Enrichment Plan, Parker-PEP, for short, is the name of our extracurricular activity program.
+The Parker MBA Professional Enrichment Plan, Parker-PEP, for short, is the name of our extracurricular activity program.
 One innovative aspect of Parker-PEP is that most of the activities will take place on regular class nights in the classroom.
 That means not having to give up any of your remaining free time to take advantage of these valuable experiences, experiences that have career-changing potential.
-Three weeks are set aside in each semester (two weeks in summer) for personal, career, and professional development activities.
-Generally, it’s Weeks 5, 10, and 15 in fall and spring semesters and Weeks 5 and 10 in summer.
+Three weeks are set aside in each semester (weeks 4, 8, and 12) for personal, career, and professional development activities.
 During those weeks, the MBA Office will sponsor workshops/seminars, guest speakers, and community service activities that support you, your career, your professional development, and your community.
 No classes will meet, nor will assignments be due during those weeks.
-Finally, in designated courses (refer to your course syllabus), a certain percentage of your overall course grade will be assigned to Parker-PEP activities.
+Finally, in each of your core courses, a certain percentage of your overall course grade will be assigned to Parker-PEP activities.

 What happened to the Statesboro MBA program?